Holding Out for a Hero: Music video

 The accompanying music video for "Holding Out for a Hero" was produced by Jeffrey Abelson for Parallax Productions, directed by Doug Dowdle, with the concept by Keith Williams.
 It was filmed at the Grand Canyon, Arizona, and at Veluzat Ranch, California.
 It was the second video released to promote Footloose while featuring no movie footage in the video.

 The video sees Tyler escaping from a burning house; the video is set primarily in the vicinity of the burning house and on the edge of the Grand Canyon – interspersed with shots of angelic background singers in white dresses.
-Evil cowboys dressed in black, carrying neon whips appear before Tyler, threatening her; a cowboy hero dressed in white, brandishing a revolver, appears on horseback and the evil cowboys flee on horseback, with the hero in pursuit.
+Evil cowboys dressed in black, carrying neon whips, appear before Tyler, threatening her; a cowboy hero dressed in white, brandishing a revolver, appears on horseback and the evil cowboys flee on horseback, with the hero in pursuit.
 As the song fades out, the hero cowboy appears in front of Tyler.

-Tyler was later featured in a parody of the video by David Copperfield.
+Tyler was later featured in a parody of the video by David Copperfield, in his 1984 TV special The Magic of David Copperfield VI: Floating Over the Grand Canyon.